 ACCEPTED Your status call or network service request is accepted.
 CALL QUEUED Your radio has reached the other party and they did not answer, but their radio has stored a message to call you back.
 CALL FROM Your radio has received a call from another party, and you have not responded to it.
 You can call that party back by pressing the PTT key.
 CALL TIME Min:Sec Duration of your call, in minutes and seconds.
 CALLBACK The display shows the identity of the party who last called and conversed with you.
 You can call them back simply by pressing the PTT key.
 CHANNEL 1NN Your radio is operating in Conventional mode with a channel between 101 and 110 selected.
 This message appears on the second line of the display.
 ENGAGED Your radio has reached the other party, but they are already engaged in another call.
 Call back later.
-ERROR XX/ SWITCH RADIO OFF Your radio has malfunctioned.
-Note the error number before switching the radio off for a few seconds and then back on.
+ERROR XX/ Your radio has malfunctioned.
+Note the SWITCH RADIO OFF error number before switching the ra- dio off for a few seconds and then back on.
 Consult your Tait dealer.
-This message uses both text display lines.
+This mes- sage uses both text display lines.
 EXTERNAL MIC ON A remote microphone is connected to the accessory connector and is active.
 EXT.MIC/SPKR ON A remote microphone/speaker is connected to the accessory connector and is active.
 EXT.SPEAKER ON A remote speaker is connected to the accessory connector and is active.

-GO AHEAD Your radio has established a call, and

-you are now able to converse.
+GO AHEAD Your radio has established a call, and you are now able to converse.

-INFLEET Your radio has received a call from

-another party within your own fleet.
-This message appears on the second line of the display.

 INTERNAL MIC ON The internal microphone is active.

-INT.MIC/SPKR ON The internal microphone and speaker are
+INT.MIC/SPKR ON The internal microphone and speaker are active.

-active.

 INT.SPEAKER ON The internal speaker is active.

-KEYPAD LOCKED The keypad is locked to prevent

-accidental entry, and must be released

-by using the ON/OFF key.

-NOT HOME The network has been unable to reach

-the other party's radio because it is turned off or is out of range of the network.

-O-FLEET Your radio has received a call from

-another party that is not part of your fleet.
+KEYPAD LOCKED The keypad is locked to prevent accidental entry, and must be released by using the ON/OFF ($>>$) key.
+NOT HOME The network has been unable to reach the other party's radio because it is turned off or is out of range of the network.
+0-FLEET Your radio has received a call from another party that is not part of your fleet.
+This message appears on the se- cond line of the display.
+PABX Your radio has received a call from another party via a Private Automatic Branch Exchange (most likely your company's switchboard).
 This message appears on the second line of the display.

-PABX Your radio has received a call from

-another party via a Private Automatic Branch Exchange (most likely your company's switchboard).
-This message appears on the second line of the display.

-PHONE Your radio has received a call from

-another party via the Public Switched Telephone Network (PSTN).
-This message appears on the second line of the display.
+PHONE Your radio has received a call from another party via the Public Switched Telephone Network (PSTN).
+This mes- sage appears on the second line of the display.
+QUEUING ON Queuing mode has been turned on.
 QUIET MODE ON Quiet mode has been turned on.

-SYSTEM BUSY The network was unable to handle your

-call at this time.
+SYSTEM BUSY The network was unable to handle your call at this time.
 Call again later.

-TIME LEFT Min:Sec Time in minutes and seconds before this

-call is automatically ended.
+TIME LEFT Min:Sec Time in minutes and seconds before this call is automatically ended.
 There is a five-beep warning eight seconds before you are disconnected.

-UNAVAILABLE The function that you requested is not

-available on this radio.
+UNAVAILABLE The function that you requested is not available on this radio.
 UNOBTAINABLE The number you called is not recognised by the network.
 Check that you have dialled the correct number.

 WAIT The network is setting up your call.
 WAIT - IN QUEUE The network has not yet contacted the other party's radio but your call will be connected automatically as soon as possible.
 WAIT - RINGING The network is setting up your call, and has contacted the other party's radio.